m2lines/SIS2/README.md

 # Machine learning

-To use SIS2 with ML-based bias correction, you can compile MOM6-SIS2 in coupled mode, as outlined in the (https://github.com/NOAA-GFDL/MOM6-examples/wiki/Getting-started)[MOM6-examples wiki].
+To use SIS2 with ML-based bias correction, you can compile MOM6-SIS2 in coupled mode, as outlined in the [https://github.com/NOAA-GFDL/MOM6-examples/wiki/Getting-started](MOM6-examples wiki).
 You will just need to make sure that when you fork MOM6-examples, you change the path to the SIS2 repo in .gitmodules to https://github.com/m2lines/SIS2.git.
 Then you can do:

     git clone --recursive https://github.com/yourGithub/MOM6-examples.git MOM6-examples
     cd MOM6-examples/src/SIS2
     git checkout MLcorrections